Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Here's the bottom line: Getting an EV charged is much more readily available than filling an ICE car with gasoline.
 All you need is a wall socket (a long extension cord may come in handy) or a couple of solar panels.

 An interesting fact: gas stations need electricity, too.
-And they all have a socket somewhere for you to plug in your EV if you know how to ask nicely.
-But when out of gas, or during a power outage, there's not much the station can do about your ICE vehicle's empty tank.
+And they all have a socket somewhere for you to plug in your EV if you know how to ask nicely and have a long extension cord.
+But when out of gas or during a power outage, there's not much the station can do about your ICE vehicle's empty tank.

 Share what you just read!